xavierpok/tp/docs/team/angelyxx.md

 Connexion is a desktop application for undergraduate students to manage their networking connections in the Tech industry.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.

-Given below are my contributions to the project
+Given below are my contributions to the project:

 * **New Feature**: to be added soon
 * **Code contributed**: to be added soon